Jonatan Johansson (footballer)

 Jonatan Lillebror Johansson (born 16 August 1975) is a Finnish football coach and former player.
 He is working as an academy coach for Rangers.

 His main position was forward, playing most notably for Rangers and Charlton Athletic.
-Johansson was also a regular in the Finland national team, earning a total of 106 caps.
+Johansson was also a regular in the Finland national team, earning 106 caps.

 He was inducted into the Finnish Football Hall of Fame in 2019.

 Club career

 Early career

 Johansson was born in Stockholm, Sweden, and started his career in Finland with his hometown club PIF.
 In 1995, he moved on to the Veikkausliiga club TPS.
 In 1997, he transferred to Flora, becoming the first Finnish player to move to an Estonian club.
 The fee for transfer was reportedly 170.000 Finnish markka, which corresponds to around €30.000.

 In 1997, he moved to Scotland to join Rangers for a transfer fee of £300,000.

 Johansson signed for newly promoted English Premier League club Charlton Athletic in the summer of 2000, for a fee of around £3.75 million (€5.6 million).
 He competed for a place up front with Shaun Bartlett, Kevin Lisbie and Jason Euell.

 On 31 January 2006, having fallen out of contention at The Valley, Johansson was loaned to Championship side Norwich City as a replacement for Dean Ashton.
 He scored his first goal on 5 February to open an East Anglian derby at home to Ipswich Town, a 2–1 loss.

 Johansson and fellow out-of-favour forwards Bartlett and Francis Jeffers were released by Charlton in May 2006.
 In July he signed with Swedish club Malmö FF until 2008.